kowainik/org/style-guide.md

 ## Guideline for module formatting

-Allowed tools for automatic module formatting:
+Use these tools for automatic module formatting:

 * [`stylish-haskell`](https://github.com/jaspervdj/stylish-haskell)
   (with a relevant [`.stylish-haskell.yaml`](https://github.com/kowainik/org/blob/master/.stylish-haskell.yaml)): for formatting the import section and for alignment.
-* [`smuggler`](https://github.com/kowainik/smuggler): for removing unused imports.

 ### {-# LANGUAGE #-}